 This is the second half of this profile.
-It was split to be easier to read.
+It was cleft with a powerful blow to be easier to read.

 You should of course read the first half first.

 Genevieve discovered that her brother was now a ghoul.
 That is, his body had been fully taken over by the Taint.

 He was also allied to a mutant darkspawn.
 This creature was a sapientCapable of intelligent reasoning individual, calling himself the Architect.

 The architect has a master plan

 The Architect had a grandiose strategy to end Blights forever, and free the darkspawn from the Old Gods.

 It involved taking most of the surface population through the Joining, to have a large force of Wardens.
 Then entering the underground to kill each remaining Old God before the darkspawn would awaken them.

 With the Old Gods gone, there would be no one to launch Blights anymore.
 And with the darkspawn’s mind freed from Old God presence, the Architect could grant them intelligence and individuality.

 By this point, Genevieve was well past the point where she should have died in her Calling.
 The mental pressure from the Old Gods was damaging her mind, and she was fixating on not letting her brother down.